LCAS/engagement_detector/README.md

 # Engagement Detector

-ROS package to detect overall users engagement from a robot's ego camera in human-robot interactions.
+ROS 1 package to detect overall users engagement from a robot's ego camera in human-robot interactions. **For ROS 2 version, move to the `humble-dev` branch**.

 The approach is detailed in the journal paper:
 [Del Duchetto F, Baxter P and Hanheide M (2020) Are You Still With Me?
 Continuous Engagement Assessment From a Robot's Point of View.
 Front.
 Robot.
 AI 7:116. doi: 10.3389/frobt.2020.00116](https://doi.org/10.3389/frobt.2020.00116)